rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

     ![jenkins-blue-ocean](./images/jenkins-blue-ocean.png)

-🪄OBSERVE PIPELINE RUNNING :D - At this point check in with the other half of the group and see if you've managed to integrate the apps🪄
+🪄OBSERVE PIPELINE RUNNING :D - At this point, check in with the other half of the group and see if you've managed to integrate the apps🪄